CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 >
 > Monolith > apps > services > microservices

-Now [a new paper](https://dl.acm.org/doi/pdf/10.1145/3593856.3595909) titled ***Towards Modern Development of Cloud Applications*** has been released by a team from Google that throws more fuel on the (dumpster) fire of microservices architectures:
+Last year, a team from Google published [a new paper](https://dl.acm.org/doi/pdf/10.1145/3593856.3595909) titled ***Towards Modern Development of Cloud Applications*** that throws more fuel on the (dumpster) fire of microservices architectures:

 > When writing a distributed application, conventional wisdom says to split your application into separate services that can be rolled out independently.
 This approach is well-intentioned, but a microservices-based architecture like this often backfires, introducing challenges that counteract the benefits the architecture tries to achieve. **Fundamentally, this is because microservices conflate logical boundaries (how code is written) with physical boundaries (how code is deployed)**.